seven-linx-incorporated/pubsub-redis-php/README.md

 ## Installation

-There are two (2) types for Redis client, that needs to small to utilize this package.
+There are two (2) types for Redis client, that needs to install, see [Requirements](#requirements)
 - [ext-phpredis](https://github.com/phpredis/phpredis) - PHP Extension for Redis, need to build PHP
 - [predis/predis](https://github.com/predis/predis) - Pure PHP client for Redis

-As soon you have the any of the client, you may:
+As soon you have any of the client, you may:

 ```sh
 composer require sevenlinx/pubsub-redis-php